- Puppet agent's run environment

 Logging for Puppet agent on Windows systems

 When running as a service, Puppet agent logs messages to the Windows Event Log.
 You can view its logs by browsing the Event Viewer.
-(Control Panel → System and Security → Administrative Tools → Event Viewer)
+Click Control Panel -> System and Security -> Administrative Tools -> Event Viewer.

-Application event log, but optionally, Puppet may be configured to log to a separate
+Application event log.
+However, you can configure Puppet to log to a separate Puppet log instead.

 --test options, Puppet agent logs directly to the terminal.